Skip to main content

 Application window

-The new columns are not bound to the database.
-Instead they perform a in memory and ad hoc calculation of the values available in the route sequence grid at any given point.
-This implies running totals will be recalculated when waypoints are added and reordered.
-Finally, all these columns have their corresponding captions and formats and they can be stored in the grid's state, just like all other columns in the application.
+Like the route columns above, the running-total columns are not bound to the database - they recalculate as waypoints are added and reordered.
+They have their own captions and formats and can be stored in the grid's state, just like all other columns in the application.

 Change the order of the routeโ€‹

 The route sequence component makes reordering a trivial chore.
-By selecting one or more items (by keeping the CTRL key pressed) and then changing the order by dragging and dropping them in the right position, the route will be recalculated.
+Select one or more items (use CTRL to multi-select) and drag them to the right position.
+The route is recalculated immediately.

-Here's an example of how the second and third waypoints are switching places and will be the first stops in the route:
+Here's an example of the second and third waypoints switching places to become the first stops in the route:

 Application window Application window

-Notice how the order of selection of multiple stops will determine the drop position:
+Notice how the order of selection of multiple stops determines the drop position:

 Application window